radenko98/Photo-Move-Rename-Sort/README.md

-***Alternatively, if you are using Python 3, replace python with python3 in the commands Check the output of each script in the console to ensure there are no errors and to see the progress or any messages printed by the scripts.***
+Alternatively, if you are using Python 3, replace python with python3 in the commands Check the output of each script in the console to ensure there are no errors and to see the progress or any messages printed by the scripts.

+***More information on how the scripts work***

 ***File_mover.py script will ask you to select source and destination folder like this.***

 Select source folder: